Osen Municipality

 Osen is a municipality in Trøndelag county, Norway.
 It is part of the Fosen region.
-The administrative centre of the municipality is the village of Steinsdalen.
+The administrative centre of the municipality is the village of Osen.
+The other main village is Seter.
+Most residents live in the coastal areas or in the Steinsdalen valley.

-The 387 km2 municipality is the 240th largest by area out of the 356 municipalities in Norway.
-Osen is the 340th most populous municipality in Norway with a population of 904.
-The municipality's population density is 2.3 PD/km2 and its population has decreased by 2.4% over the previous 10-year period.
+The 387 km2 municipality is the 239th largest by area out of the 357 municipalities in Norway.
+Osen Municipality is the 340th most populous municipality in Norway with a population of 898.
+The municipality's population density is 2.3 PD/km2 and its population has decreased by 9.9% over the previous 10-year period.

 General information

-The municipality of Osen was established on 1 June 1892 when the old municipality of Bjørnør was split into three new municipalities: Osen (population: 1,575), Roan (population: 2,069), and Stoksund (population: 1,122).
-The municipal boundaries have not changed since.
+The municipality of Osen was established on 1 June 1892 when the old Bjørnør Municipality was divided into three: Osen Municipality (population: 1,575), Roan Municipality (population: 2,069), and Stoksund Municipality (population: 1,122).
+The municipal boundaries of Osen have not changed since.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the old Osen farm (Óss) since the first Osen Church was built there.
 The name, óss, means "mouth of a river" (referring to the mouth of the Steinselva river).
 The suffix -en was added later to give the finite form of óss, giving the meaning of Osen as "the Os" or "the mouth of the river".